-In 2016-2017 Headway UK analysed that every 90 seconds someone in the UK was being admitted to hospital for an acquired brain injury (ABI) and every three minutes someone was admitted to hospital with a head injury.
+Headway UK analysed that every 90 seconds someone in the UK is admitted to hospital for an acquired brain injury (ABI) and every three minutes someone is admitted to hospital with a head injury.
 Whilst not every one of these was life changing, many are, thus affecting not only the person who sustained their injury but their family, friends, employers and work colleagues all in different ways.

 For those who have sustained a life altering brain injury it is crucial that rehabilitation starts as soon as possible to help return the person to as close a position to that they were in before.
 If you or a loved one has sustained a brain injury there is support out there to help you through this tough time – and a number of wonderful charities that can offer additional services and support…

 If your loved one was employed before they were injured then help them find out if their company offers a sick pay scheme that might be more than statutory sick pay (SSP).
 You should also check if they’re eligible for other benefits such as Contributions based Employment and Support Allowance, Universal Credit and Personal Independence Payment.
 If you are caring for them then it may also be that you can claim a Carer’s Allowance.
 The benefits system can appear daunting so if you are ensure what you can claim for it is always worth seeking advice from a solicitor, charities supporting people with brain injuries or the Citizens Advice Bureau.